Gaetz, Greene take mantle of Trump’s populism at rally

 THE VILLAGES, Fla.
 (AP) - U.S. Reps.
-Matt Gaetz and Marjorie Taylor Greene, two of the Republican Party’s most controversial figures, kicked off their “America First Rally” roadshow Friday with a Trump-centric revival of sorts for the MAGA faithful at a Florida retirement community.
+Matt Gaetz and Marjory Taylor Greene, two of the Republican Party’s most controversial figures, kicked off their “America First Rally” roadshow Friday with a Trump-centric revival of sorts for the MAGA faithful at a Florida retirement community.

 The gathering appeared to be an attempt to position the two conservatives as successors to the former president’s populism.